Josie Ann Teets, The Oil King Buggie, 1975. Pen on paper, 8 x 10 inches, 2 pages framed.

 Image courtesy of Artpace, San Antonio, from the exhibition Carbonate of Copper curated by Jennifer Teets, 2022.
 Photos by Beth Devillier.

 Intimate confession is a project is a group exhibition that considers transmission, intergenerational life, and cultural inheritance through the prism of intimacy and infrastructure.
-Through the work of ten multifaceted artists spanning generations and geographies, the exhibition thinks through infrastructure as an intimate holding cell, capable of affective and affirmative power.
+Through the work of eleven artists spanning generations and geographies, the exhibition thinks through infrastructure as an intimate holding cell, capable of affective and affirmative power.

-The title is borrowed from a sonnet line by poet Juliana Spahr and is recast to reflect on the relational infrastructures of cultural material.
+The title is borrowed from a sonnet line by poet Juliana Spahr, and is recast to reflect on the relational infrastructures of cultural material.
 In recent years, a surge of scholarship on the built and unbuilt environments has emerged contrasting “humans, things, words, and non-humans into patterned conjunctures,” to quote feminist theorist Michelle Murphy.
-The upper galleries at the Blaffer Art Museum will serve as a conductive space for hosting — to welcome the practices of ten artists, three of them commissions, critically engaging material and immaterial histories of Houston.
+This exhibition examines how infrastructures can be understood as “affective” in their varied expressions of movement and imprint on cultural life.

 Gwenneth Boelens

-Benvenuto Chavajay Ixtetela
+Benvenuto Chavajay Ixtetelá

 ektor garcia